 But, financial shockwaves may continue in the wake of the SVB collapse, as Annalisa Tulipano, Bloomberg Intelligence Editor, writes: "SVB's demise has turned the market's attention to the possibility of similar events hitting elsewhere."

-Many businesses will now realize that proactively future-proofing against financial risks is the only way forward.
+Many businesses will now realise that proactively future-proofing against financial risks is the only way forward.

 It's clearly more important than ever for businesses to better diversify their credit and funding sources to navigate any banking and lending market challenges.
 But that's not all.
-Diversifying credit sources can also support businesses in doing the following:
+Diversifying credit sources can also support businesses to do the following:

 Overall, diversifying credit options can help businesses manage risk, access better rates and terms, increase flexibility, meet different financing needs, and build a stronger credit history.